Cave Canem Residency

 Darrel Alejandro Holnes’s poetry has been published or is forthcoming in Poetry Magazine, Best American Experimental Writing, American Poetry Review, Gulf Coast: A Journal of Literature and Fine Arts, Callaloo, The Caribbean Writer, Day One, The Puritan Magazine, and elsewhere in print and online.
 He is the co-author of PRIME: Poetry & Conversations, On Poetics, Identity & Latinidad: CantoMundo Poets Speak Out, and the co-editor of Happiness, The Delight-Tree: An Anthology of Contemporary International Poetry.
 He teaches at NYU.

-Darrel Alejandro Holnes will be in-residence at Washington College from Wednesday, June 8 - Wednesday, June 22, 2016.
+Darrel Alejandro Holnes was in-residence at Washington College from Wednesday, June 8 - Wednesday, June 22, 2016.

 PAST CAVE CANEM FELLOWS @ THE ROSE O’NEILL LITERARY HOUSE